juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 **Note**: the callback methods with the `WebRpcResponseCallback` attribute can take their parameters in any order, and each of them is optional.
 So feel free to leave out any that you don't need.

-### Advanced - Custom Serialization Definitions
+### Advanced - Customized Serialization

 If you've examined the other tools in this toolkit, like the [JSON][JsonTool] and [HTTP][HttpTool] tools, you might have noticed a great similarity between them and this WebRPC tool in terms of structure, features and how they deal with objects.
 This is because they all use the same [_Serialization_][SerializationTool] framework for transforming data, but each with different sets of attributes that are specific to the tool.

-However, it would be a waste of time to define the same kinds of attributes on your objects when they serve the same purpose, just for a different tool.
-That's why the `WebRpcMessenger` allows you to switch out its serialization definitions for others in this toolkit that share the same _signature_.
-For example, if you've already prepared your objects to be used with the JSON processor, you can provide the messenger with an instance of `JsonSerializationDefinition` for the WebRPC body, and an instance of `HttpURLSerializationDefinition` for composing URLs:
+However, it would be a waste of time and resources to define different kinds of attributes on your objects when they serve the same purpose, just for a different tool.
+That's why the `WebRpcMessenger` allows you to switch out its serialization behaviour for a different one that fits the purpose.

-* The `BodySerializationDefinition` property allows you to set a different serialization definition to process the body of the WebRPC requests and responses.
+This serialization behaviour of the messenger is defined by a _message configurator_ object, which you can provide during construction, or set later.
+The message configurator of the `WebRpcMessenger` class allows you to customize the following aspects:

-* The `UrlSerializationDefinition` property allows you to set a different serialization definition to process the URL parameters of the WebRPC request.
+* The serialization behaviour, by setting which serialization definitions should be used for the URL and body of the requests.
+* The request and response key identifiers for matching requests to responses, as well as the length of the generated identifiers.

 ```cs
 public class WebRpcTest: MonoBehaviour